Data-Science-Society-UCR/venv-setup/README.md

 Additionally, you may want to verify the installed packages using the `pip3 list`/`pip list` command.

 ### 8. Add Virtual Environment to `.gitignore`
-To prevent accidentally committing the virtual environment, create a git ignore using the `touch` command (if it does not already exist), and add the following line to the `.gitignore` (the file name must be .gitignore)!
+To prevent accidentally committing the virtual environment, create a git ignore using the `echo` command (if it does not already exist), and add the following line to the `.gitignore` (the file name must be .gitignore)!
 You can achieve this by using the following command:
 ```
 echo 'venv/' >> .gitignore
 ```